aws-samples/real-time-social-media-analytics-with-generative-ai/README.md

 ### Use CDK to create and deploy the solution stack

 We use AWS CDK CLI to deploy the Solution.
 The CDK will deploy the following:
+-   Amazon Cognito User Pool, App Client and User
 -	Kinesis Data Streams for receiving rules for pulling data from Twitter API
 -	Kinesis Data Streams for receiving user generated messages from StreamLit Application
 -	Amazon API Gateway to send events to Rules Kinesis Data Streams
 -	Amazon API Gateway to send custom messages to Kinesis Data Streams
 -	Amazon OpenSearch for Vector Database
+-   AWS Lambda Function for creating indexes in Amazon OpenSearch
 -	AWS Lambda Function with LangChain for invoking Amazon Bedrock and do semantic Search in Opensearch
--	API Gateway for invoking the Lambda Function.
+-	Amazon API Gateway for invoking the Lambda Function.
 -	Amazon Managed Service for Apache Flink, for processing the tweets and invoking Amazon Bedrock to do the Embeddings.
+-   AWS Lambda to start Managed Flink Application

 1. Git Clone the repository